VilktorK/DummySimpleVenvManager/DOCUMENTATION.md

 2. Modify hot commands
    - Add custom commands for quick access
-   - Edit existing commands
+   - Remove existing hot commands
+   - Rename hot commands to give them custom names
-   - Remove commands
+   - Edit existing hot commands
+   - Show config file paths
    - Hot commands execute within the working directory if configured

+3. Manage container startup commands
+   - Add commands that run automatically when entering the venv
+   - Can be set globally or per-venv

-3. Change working directory
+4. Set working directory
    - Update or set the directory where the venv starts
    - Configure whether hot commands use this directory

+5. Show launch script
+   - Display the generated launch script for the venv

 ## Hot Commands
 - Custom commands that can be executed by pressing their associated numbers
-- Appear as numbered options in the venv management menu
+- Appear as numbered options (6 and above) in the venv management menu
 - Can be configured to run within the working directory (A choice made when setting the working directory)
-- Saved to `venvhotcmds.cfg`
+- Each venv has its own hot commands file: `hotcommands/{venv_name}.cfg`
+- Commands can be given custom names for easier identification
+- Hot commands automatically load your shell environment (bashrc, bash_profile)

 ## Exiting a Venv
 - Type `exit` to leave an active venv and return to the main menu